Jackie Gleason: Interest in the paranormal

 Gleason was interested in the paranormal, reading many books on the topic as well as books on parapsychology and UFOs.
 During the 1950s he was a semi-regular guest on a paranormal-themed overnight radio show hosted by Long John Nebel, and he also wrote the introduction to Donald Bain's biography of Nebel.
 After his death, his large book collection was donated to the library of the University of Miami.

 According to writer Larry Holcombe, Gleason's interest in UFOs prompted President Richard Nixon to share information with him and to disclose some UFO data publicly.

+The 2026 Steven Spielberg movie Disclosure Day depicts the urban legend, with a character clearly intended to be Gleason viewing UFOs with Nixon.
+He is only identified in the film as "Some old TV comedian."